 Risks of Equity Crowdfunding

-- Longer Period for Returns: New businesses usually take longer to develop a cash flow and turn a profit.
+Longer Period for Returns: New businesses usually take longer to develop a cash flow and turn a profit.
 It could take quite some time before your shares appreciate or yield dividends.
-Public corporations, on the other hand, may offer dividends from the get-go.
+On the other hand, public corporations may offer dividends from the get-go.

-- Poor Investment Options: Many companies turn to equity crowdfunding because they’re unable to raise capital through other means.
+Poor Investment Options: Many companies turn to equity crowdfunding because they’re unable to raise capital through other means.
 Why can’t they raise money?
 Because the companies don’t offer a good product that’s likely to generate profit.
-You can find terrific companies to invest in, but many equity crowdfunding sites are full of businesses that have dubious earning potential.
+You can find terrific companies to invest in, but many equity crowdfunding sites are full of businesses with dubious earning potential.

 Advantages of Equity Crowdfunding